 Most recently, the City has used debt to finance the replacement of critical Fire Rescue apparatus.
-The City's Ladder Truck and a Fire Engine were replaced in 2020, a Fire Engine was replaced in 2022, and a Fire Rescue truck is scheduled to be replaced in 2023.
+The City's Ladder Truck and a Fire Engine were replaced in 2020, a Fire Engine was replaced in 2022, and a Fire Rescue truck was replaced in 2023.

-Under Community Charter section 174, municipalities may incur debt, to a maximum Liability Servicing Limit, calculated as 25% of annual municipal revenues that are considered controllable and sustainable (taxes, fees, and unconditional grants) less net taxation revenue from Class 4 properties (ie. where Class 4 revenues are higher than the provincial average).
-For the City of Port Moody, this liability servicing limit was \$17.9 million in 2022.
-The budgeted cost of principal and interest debt payments in the general operating fund is \$1.8 million in the 2023 financial planning period, which is below the allowable limit.
+Under Community Charter section 174, municipalities may incur debt, to a maximum Liability Servicing Limit, calculated as 25% of annual municipal revenues that are considered controllable and sustainable (taxes, fees, and unconditional grants) less net taxation revenue from Class 4 properties (i.e. where Class 4 revenues are higher than the provincial average).
+In 2023, the City of Port Moody had a liability servicing limit of \$23.1 million.
+For the 2024 financial planning period, the budgeted cost for principal and interest debt payments, including equipment financing in the general operating fund, is \$1.9 million.
+This amount remains well below the allowable limit.